JSCRIPT300-Spring2015/Module_7/README.md

 Inside the app directory there will be a models directory and a routes directory.
 Inside of each, respectively, include the following files:

 - truckModel.js - this defines the same foodTruckSchema as the Module_5 assignment, and exports the Truck model.
 It is recommended you leverage the work you've already done in previous assignments for this.
 - truckRoutes.js - this defines the __GET__ /trucks and __GET__ /trucks/:id routes. __*Optionally*__ you can also define the __POST__ /trucks, __PUT__ /trucks/:id, and __DELETE__ /trucks/:id, but they aren't required for your project.
-NOTE: for a public application, exposing POST, PUT, and DELETE routes can put your data in danger, so make sure you take care with implementing these routes if you choose to do so.
+NOTE: for a public application, exposing POST, PUT, and DELETE routes can put your data at risk, so make sure you take care with implementing these routes if you choose to do so.
 It is recommended you leverage the work you've already done in previous assignments for this.

-Inside the public directory (inside the app directory), provide the following file:
+Inside the public directory, provide the following file:

 index.html - this is the main file served up for visits to your root url.
 This file should include jquery.js, underscore.js, backbone.js, and your main.js - the main entry-point for your client-side application.
 This file doesn't need any implementation inside it yet, but it should be present inside the js directory.
-Your index.html file can either link to cdn versions of the 3rd party libraries mentioned, or you can put copies of them inside the js/libs directory and point your script elements at those versions instead.
+Your index.html file can either link to CDN versions of the 3rd party libraries mentioned, or you can put copies of them inside the js/libs directory and point your script elements at those versions instead.

 Inside the public directory there will be a js directory, a css directory, an img directory, and a libs directory.
-Inside the js directory will be a models directory, a collections directory, a views directory, and a routers directory.
+Inside the js directory will be a models directory, a collections directory, a views directory, a templates directory, and a routers directory.

 Feel free to add onto this structure if desired.
 The listed files are the base requirements only.
 We will be populating the js/models, js/collections, js/views, and js/routers directories with files for your client-side application the next two weeks.
 Also feel free to start adding tests for your application as well.
 They are not required, but a tests directory has been supplied for your application to use for this purpose.